 The Tell

 Opacity culture has made the Exposure Index a dating ritual.
 "The Tell" is the moment in a new relationship when you share your number.
-It happens differently depending on who you are.

 The Proud Tell